Learning low-rank latent mesoscale structures in networks: Methods

 \subsection{Motif sampling and mesoscale patches of networks}

-Natural candidates for the mesoscale patches of a network are its connected $k$-node subgraphs.
-These subgraphs have $k$ nodes that inherit their adjacency structures from the original networks from which we draw them.
+The connected $k$-node subgraphs of a network are natural candidates for the network's mesoscale patches.
+These subgraphs have $k$ nodes that inherit their adjacency structures from the original networks from which we obtain them.
 It is convenient to consider the $k \times k$ adjacency matrices of these subgraphs, as it allows us to perform computations on the space of subgraphs.
-However, we need to address two issues to do this.
+However, to do this, we need to address two issues.
 First, because the same $k$-node subgraph can have multiple (specifically, $k!$) different representations as an adjacency matrix (depending on the ordering of its nodes), we need an unambiguous way to choose an ordering of its nodes.
 Second, because most real-world networks are sparse~\cite{newman2018}, independently choosing a set of $k$ nodes from a network may yield only a few edges and may thus often result in a disconnected subgraph.
 Therefore, we need an efficient sampling algorithm to guarantee that we obtain connected $k$-node subgraphs when we sample from sparse networks.}